anyxel/spider-docs/content/docs/contribution/more.md

   noindex: false # false (default) or true
 ---

-Spider also supports Go, Ruby on Rails, and other language tools.
-Currently, we are testing Spider with Python tools.
+Spider also supports C, Ruby on Rails, and other language tools.

-Documentation for additional languages will be added soon.
+Documentation for other languages will be added soon.